jonc/osboids/README.md

 Add OpenSimBirds source tree under opensim/addon-modules

-./runprebuild.sh against opensim root to build this module into the solution then xbuild, or build within Visual Studio / Monodevelop to produce the binaries
+./runprebuild.sh against opensim root to build this module into the solution then xbuild, or build within Visual Studio / Monodevelop to produce the binaries.
+Remember you need an .ini file in bin/addon-modules/OpenSimBirds/config/

 OpenSimBirds has no external dependencies other than the dlls currently included in opensim.
 The project generates a single dll - OpenSimBirds.Modules.dll which is copied into opensim/bin as part of the build step